KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 1. If the line segment forms a convex angle with an adjacent line segment, the adjacent line segment's isolated vertex is included.
 2. If the line segment forms a concave angle with an adjacent line segment, the line is extended.

-This will garuntee our collision detection algorithm will never spit out an internal collision normal.
+This will guarantee our collision detection algorithm will never spit out an internal collision normal.
 One thing to note, the generated hull will have a minimum of 2 vertices (concave-concave case) and a maximum of 4 (convex-convex case).

-## Moving to Three Deminsions
+## Moving to Three Dimensions

-Use the same basic principals, we can apply the solution in three dimensions too.
+Using the same basic principles, we can apply the solution in three dimensions too.
 Now, we'll consider a cube sliding across a collection of connected triangular faces.

 ![](images/pic_11.png)